funalab/QCANet/README.md

 # Acknowledgement

 The microscopic images included in this repository is provided by Yamagata Lab., Kindai University.
-The development of this algorithm was funded by a JSPS KAKENHI Grant (Number 16H04731).
+The development of this algorithm was funded by JSPS KAKENHI Grant Numbers 16H04731 and 20H03244 to [Akira Funahashi](https://github.com/funasoul).

 # References